peterquynhle/Predicting-Medical-Appointment_No_Show/Readme.md

 1. Business Problem/Question
 - No-shows are preventable waste of limited healthcare resources
-- Can we predict someone to no-show an appointment?
+- Can we predict someone who is likely to no-show at an appointment?

 2. Objective
 - Find the best ML model in predicting no-shows among medical appointments using historical dataset of of 300k medical appointments available on Kaggle